MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 Under **Quick view layout and data**, enter JSON template code for your quick view layout, and add the code for the data you want to use.
 For more information on templating and data with some examples, see [Adaptive Cards Templating](/adaptive-cards/templating/).
 You can find more examples at [Adaptive Cards](/adaptive-cards/).

-If you want to target your card to specific audiences (that is, only audiences you specify will see the card in the dashboard), select one or more groups to target.
+To target your card to specific audiences (i.e. only audiences you specify will see the card in the dashboard), select one or more groups to target.
 For more information on audience targeting, see [Audience targeting](#apply-audience-targeting-to-cards).

 ## Add a Teams app card